wyndxgo777/Sunrise-Wyndxgo/README.md

+## This is my own personal project, if you decide to use this, expect bugs.. lots of them

 # DISCLAIMER: THIS IS A MERGE OF A BUNCH OF FORKS AND PRS I FOUND HERES THE LIST SO FAR:
 Pull requests:
 PR 115